dylan-foundry/dylanfoundry.org/content/2013-01-binding-nanomsg-with-melange.rst

 from Martin Sustrik.
 It provides high performance messaging with a simple API similar to that of BSD sockets.
 It bears some similarity to what someone might do with ZeroMQ and is licensed under the liberal terms of the MIT license.
+The nanomsg library is currently in a pre-alpha state.

 I have recently written bindings for it for use with Dylan which are available as `nanomsg-dylan`_.